AdemCE-eng/AdemCE-eng/README.md

 ## 📚 About Me

-I am an undergraduate in Network & Computer Engineering, passionate about AI, data science, and full-stack web development.
+I am an undergraduate in Network & Computer Engineering, passionate about AI, Cybersecurity, and full-stack web development.
 I build intelligent systems and data-driven applications that solve real-world challenges in productivity, education, and business.

 My work bridges robust backend logic with intuitive user experiences from AI-powered content summarizers using local LLMs to Laravel-based platforms that connect communities.